 As basic research suggests that these medications inhibit firing in trigeminal pain pathways via 5HT1B and D receptors (Goadsby and Hoskin, 1998), in theory at least, this group might also relieve other types of head pain such as sinus headache, tension headache, and toothache.
 Generally, it is not used for these purposes, and a good response to a "triptan" is considered a reasonable indication that the patient has a migraine.

 Midrin (isometh/APAP/Dichlor) was taken off the market as of 2011, for reasons that we have been unable to trace down.
-We would speculate that there were reports of toxicity, that were not released, or a "buy out" by a competitor.
-Midrin was a group-2 drug, also considered an "ergot" type medication, although the pharmacology (see below) suggests that it is basically a combination of a stimulant, sedative and analgesic.
+We speculate that there were reports of toxicity, that were not released, or a "buy out" by a competitor.
+It has reemerged thereafter, but with a change in formula.
+Midrin was a group-2 drug, also considered an "ergot" type medication, although the pharmacology (see below) suggests that it is basically a combination of a vasoconstrictor, a sedative and analgesic.
 The instructions were: Take at time of headache, repeat in 30 minutes, up to maximum of 5.
 Wait 3 days before using again.
 The ingredients in Midrin also include dichlorophenazone (a combination of chloral hydrate and phenazone) and acetaminophen.
 Chloral hydrate, of course, is a sedative.
 Phenazone and acetaminophen are both mild analgesics.
 The rationale for combining them is obscure.
 Isometheptene is a sympathomimetic, that causes vasoconstriction.
 Similar to caffeine.

 Naproxen (Alleve 220 mg) and Ibuprofen (Motrin 200 or 400 mg).
 These medications are "non-steroidals".
 There are many others -- there is no reason to suspect that they vary in any significant way other than side effects.
 Non-steroidals or "NSAID" medications are both useful for pain at the time of headache, and may also help on a daily basis.
 Main problems with them are stomach irritation and diarrhea.
 Don't take large amounts as these drugs can damage the kidney and liver too.
 Take with food.
 Aspirin may work as well.
 Cost for one of the older type NSAID's is about 0.20 $/day.